 Tom Volk offers a lot of information in his article “Fungus of the Month” for April 1997.
 If you’d like to try growing your own, be sure to study the links collected by The Mushroom Growers’ Newsletter.
 For information on cooking morels see the “Mushroom Appreciation” website.

 The text, video and all photos, except as noted below, are by Jerry Haugen, Pathfinder, and ©2011 Global Creations LLC.
 The photo of the plate of mushrooms below is by Trish Haugen, Chief Scout, and ©2011 Global Creations LLC.
 The photos of your Pathfinder and the false morel are ©2011 by Tamara Campbell and used here with permission.
-The song “I Just Enjoy Morels Too Much” is used in the soundtrack of the video.
-It was written by Zoe Wood and Larry Evans and performed by Zoe Wood.
+The soundtrack of the video uses the song “I Just Enjoy Morels Too Much.”
+Zoe Wood and Larry Evans wrote the song and Zoe Wood performed it.
 Larry gave us permission to use it.
 If you like the tune, please buy the Fungal Boogie CD with 13 songs about mushrooms.